beehive-lab/TornadoVM/assembly/src/docs/17_AWS.md

 ```

-When the state change from `pending` to `available`, the `awsxlcbin` binary code can be executed via TornadoVM to the
+When the state changes from `pending` to `available`, the `awsxlcbin` binary code can be executed via TornadoVM to the AWS FPGA.
-AWS FPGA.

 ### 6. Now that the AFI is available, you can execute the program and run the OpenCL kernel on the AWS FPGA.